 Now using my phone again, I took several close up photos of parts of the drawing, all the time looking for interesting shapes, colours and textures that I could utilise in further work.
 Here are a few of the images below, altogether I took fifteen.
 These images are the starting point for my abstract paintings.

 These images gave me ideas for more artwork.
-I began with painting a few small watercolour/mixed media pictures.
+I began with painting a few small watercolour/mixed media pictures based on the pastel sketches.

 I used watercolours, oil crayons and gesso on watercolour blocks.

-Then using these small paintings I moved on to producing larger artworks.
-I started by printing a few of the small images on to a bigger A3 size of tissue paper.
+Then using the small paintings above I moved on to producing larger mixed media artworks using a multi layered technique.
+I started by printing a few of these small images on to a bigger A3 size of tissue paper.
 I then took a few sheets of heavy watercolour paper and I glued parts of the printed tissue with the idea of creating new images.
 I also added on gesso to create textured shapes.
 Once this was dry, I then painted in more watercolour to create the sea, I also dropped in some salt into the wet paint.

 Lastly I covered some 'found' shells and sea glass with printed tissue paper, sticking these down and drawing into the image loosely with more oil crayons.